goauthentik/authentik/website/blog/2023-10-18-taxed-out-of-security/item.md

 Let’s say you’re working at a small startup: You’re the CTO, your CEO is a good friend, and you have a couple of developers working with you from a previous company.
 You’re building your initial tech stack, and you start – where else? – with GitHub.

 The [pricing](https://github.com/pricing) is simple enough.
-There’s a pretty feature-rich free plan, but you’re willing to pay up because the team plan includes features for restricting access to particular branches and protecting secrets.
+There’s a pretty feature-rich free plan, but you’re willing to pay up because the Team plan includes features for restricting access to particular branches and protecting secrets.

 But the enterprise plan, the plan that costs more than four times as much per user per month – the plan that seems targeted at, well, enterprises – promises “Security, compliance, and flexible deployment.”

->**Is security… not for startups?**
+> **Is security… not for startups?**

 The feature comparison bears this out: Only the enterprise plan offers single-sign-on (SSO) functionality as part of the package – a feature that security experts have long agreed is essential.
 But don’t get mad at GitHub.